cigroup-ol/metaopt/docs/getting_started.rst

 Quick Overview
 ^^^^^^^^^^^^^^

-The example below shows how OrgES can be used to find optimal arguments for a (rather simple) objective function ``f``.
-OrgES needs no information about the function ``f`` other than it has two float parameters ``a`` and ``b`` (taking values between -1 and 1) and returns *some* value.
+The example below shows how MetaOpt can be used to find optimal arguments for a (rather simple) objective function ``f``.
+MetaOpt needs no information about the function ``f`` other than it has two float parameters ``a`` and ``b`` (taking values between -1 and 1) and returns *some* value.

 .. code-block:: python

-    from orges.core import param
+    from metaopt.core import param
-    from orges.main import optimize
+    from metaopt.main import optimize

     @param.float("a", interval=[-1, 1], step=0.2)
     @param.float("b", interval=[-1, 1], step=0.5)